heartlex/universal-lit/README.md

 Inside the package.json file there are useful intels about the project itself.
 The most important ones are the sections **scripts, dependencies and devDependencies**.

-The first section contains all the available scripts for the project, for example to build it, to run it inside a dev server, to run tests...
+The first section contains all the available scripts for the project (to build it, to run it inside a dev server, to run tests...)
-The second section shows the project dependencies which means all it needs to work correctly and what will be inserted in the final bundle.
+The second section shows the project dependencies, which means all it needs to work correctly and what will be inserted in the final bundle.
 The third section contains all the utilities for the developer to work on the project.
 These kind of dependencies will **not** be in the final bundle.

 To download all the dependencies run